 This course provides students with knowledge and training in specific counseling techniques based on psychological theory.
 An emphasis on the relationship between basic skills, theory, and techniques is stressed.
 Students are required to make videotapes of mock helping sessions, demonstrating acquisition of skills, which are reviewed individually with the course instructor.
-This is an introductory course in the Psy.D. program.
+This is a foundation course in the Psy.D. program.

-Prerequisites & Notes: ED 610; co-requisite ED 614 Offered: every semester Credits: 3
+Prerequisites & Notes ED 610; corequisite ED 614.
+Offered: every semester